apache/trafficserver/doc/developer-guide/cache-architecture/data-structures.en.rst

    when the data is modified or for sources (which acquire data from outside
    |TS|) and sinks (which move data to outside |TS|).

-.. cpp:class:: CacheControlResult
+.. class:: CacheControlResult

    Holds the data from a line in :file:`cache.config`.

-.. cpp:class:: CacheHTTPInfoVector
+.. class:: CacheHTTPInfoVector

    Defined in :ts:git:`iocore/cache/P_CacheHttp.h`.
-This is an array of :cpp:class:`HTTPInfo` objects and serves as the respository of information about alternates of an object.
+This is an array of :class:`HTTPInfo` objects and serves as the respository of information about alternates of an object.
 It is marshaled as part of the metadata for an object in the cache.

-.. cpp:class:: HTTPInfo
+.. class:: HTTPInfo

    Defined in :ts:git:`proxy/hdrs/HTTP.h`.

-   This class is a wrapper for :cpp:class:`HTTPCacheAlt`.
+   This class is a wrapper for :class:`HTTPCacheAlt`.
 It provides the external API for accessing data in the wrapped class.
 It contains only a pointer (possibly ``NULL``) to an instance of the wrapped class.

-.. cpp:class:: CacheHTTPInfo
+.. class:: CacheHTTPInfo

-   A typedef for :cpp:class:`HTTPInfo`.
+   A typedef for :class:`HTTPInfo`.

-.. cpp:class:: HTTPCacheAlt
+.. class:: HTTPCacheAlt

    Defined in :ts:git:`proxy/hdrs/HTTP.h`.